Howard Jones (British musician): 1990s

+Jones contributed to the One World One Voice album as part of the One World collaborative, which peaked at number 27 on the UK Albums Chart in 1990.

-Jones's 1992 album In the Running failed to chart in the United Kingdom.
-However, the single "Lift Me Up" (1992) charted in the United States.
+Jones's fifth studio album In the Running (1992) failed to chart in the UK until a remastered version hit the top 100 sales chart in 2021, but the single "Lift Me Up" (1992) charted in the US top 40 and the UK Network Chart top 40 in 1992.

-With his 10-year tenure on the Warner Music label at an end, a greatest-hits compilation The Best of Howard Jones was released in 1993.
+With his 10-year tenure on the Warner Music label at an end, a greatest-hits compilation album The Best of Howard Jones was released in 1993.
 The album peaked at number 36 in the UK, and by 2005 (12 years after its release) it was certified silver by the BPI for over 60,000 copies sold in the UK.

 Jones had success as a songwriter for other artists in the early 1990s.
-He co-wrote the dance-music hits "Heaven Give Me Words" and "Your Wildlife" with the members of Propaganda.
-The tracks appeared on the 1990 album 1234; "Heaven Give Me Words" reached number 22 on the Adult Contemporary chart and "Your Wildlife" reached number 22 on the Dance Music/Club Play Singles chart.
+He co-wrote the dance music hits "Heaven Give Me Words" and "Your Wildlife" with the members of Propaganda.
+The tracks appeared on their second studio album 1234 (1990); "Heaven Give Me Words" reached number 22 on the Adult Contemporary chart and "Your Wildlife" reached number 22 on the Dance Music/Club Play Singles chart.

 After Jones' contract with WMG expired, he concentrated on production, songwriting, and running a restaurant.
-He started his own record label, Dtox, releasing a number of albums through the label, such as Working in the Backroom, produced in his own recording studio ('The Shed').
+He started his own record label, Dtox, releasing a number of albums through the label, such as Working in the Backroom, produced in his own recording studio ('The Shed' in Maidenhead, Berkshire).
 The album, which sold over 20,000 copies in the first year of release, was made available only at concerts and through his official website.

 Jones toured the US and Europe over the next couple of years.
 Live Acoustic America came out in 1996 and People in 1998.

-The track "If You Love" was featured on the soundtrack to the TV series Party of Five.
-Jones continued to produce and write for a number of artists during the mid to late 1990s, including Martin Grech, DBA, and Sandie Shaw.